-What do we have in place currently to meet all mechan requirements of IEA 4? ing reported?
+What do we have in place currently to meet allWhat are our monitoring mechanisms?requirements of IEA 4?What are our monitoring mechanisms?
+Where is this reported?
 What further action do we need to take?
 Who and by when?
 What resources or support do we need?
-How will we mitigate risk in the short term? -- --------------- --- ------------------ --------------------------------------- --
+How will we mitigate risk in the short term? --- ------------------------- --- --------------------- -- ---

-Guidelines and pathways in place for managing women with complex pregnancies Currently Obstetrics High risk clinics offered are Diabetic clinic, Haematology clinic, Preterm birth prevention clinic, Guideline group established and reviews all guidelines against best practice Audits in place for diabetic and pre-term clinics Guideline compliance reported through CG Audits presented to audit meeting Fully implement the NICE Intrapartum guidance for complex women.
-Ongoing work to develop further specialist clinics Development of audit required Multiple pregnancy and joint epilepsy clinic are being developed.
-HoM/Clinical Leads/Clinical Network Clinical Director/Clinica I Leads May 2021 Additional medical and midwifery resources may be needed to further develop specialist clinics Continue to provide care in line with current guidelines identifying high risk pregnancies and referring as indicated.
-Links established with tertiary centres and criteria for referral in place Referrals monitored by screening co-ordinator KPIs for Screening Review and potential further development of maternal medicine referral pathways once Maternal medicine Centres have been confirmed.
-This will need support from the clinical network As above Continue with current referral pathways Named consultant identified for all high risk women Audit in place to monitor compliance with named Consultant Audit midwife
+Guidelines and pathways in place for managing women with complex pregnancies Currently Obstetrics High risk clinics offered are Diabetic clinic, Haematology clinic, Preterm birth prevention clinic, Guideline group established and reviews all guidelines against best practice Audits in place for diabetic and pre-term clinics Guideline compliance reported through CG Audits presented to audit meeting KPIs for Screening Fully implement the NICE Intrapartum guidance for complex women.Ongoing work to develop further specialist clinicsDevelopment of audit requiredMultiple pregnancy and joint epilepsy clinic are being developed.Review and potential further development HoM/Clinical Leads/Clinical Network Clinical Director/Clinica I Leads May 2021 Additional medical and midwifery resources may be needed to further develop specialist clinics Continue to provide care in line with current guidelines identifying high risk pregnancies and referring as indicated. criteria for referral in place Named consultant Audit in place to of maternal medicine referral pathways once Maternal medicine Centres have been confirmed.
+This will need support from the clinical network Audit midwife pathways Named consultant identified for all high risk women Audit in place to monitor compliance with named Consultant Audit midwife

-SBLv2 implemented Audits in place as SBLv2 reported Auditing of data is As above.
-Ongoing within Trust required with SBLv2. through Safety Collaborative meeting and exception reported challenging due to earlier issues raised around maternity Resources to review alternative digital manual audits to give compliance to CG, Divisional Cabinet, PRM and Board if required.
-Medway. solution assurance.
+SBLv2 implemented within Trust Audits in place as required with SBLv2.
+SBLv2 reported through Safety Collaborative meeting and exception reported to CG, Divisional Cabinet, PRM and Board if required.
+Auditing of data is challenging due to earlier issues raised around maternity Medway.
+As above.
+Resources to review alternative digital solution Ongoing manual audits to give compliance assurance.

-Immediate and essential action 5: Risk Assessment Throughout Pregnancy

-Staff must ensure that women undergo a risk assessment at each contact throughout the pregnancy pathway.
+Immediate and essential action 5: Risk Assessment Throughout Pregnancy Staff must ensure that women undergo a risk assessment at each contact throughout the pregnancy pathway.